Glenn Stok studies self-awareness and emotional well-being. He writes about it to help his readers with social mindfulness.

 Were they a source of comfort?
 Do you need that now?
 Were they the only person you could get that from?

 Do you need their approval on some issues that you had never resolved?

 Were they critical of you, and you are now ready to understand the reason why?
 Or did you already resolve that, and you just want to share the news with them?
 Maybe even thank them for making you aware of something important?

 Do you need their input on something that’s going on for you right now that you are anxious about?
 Are they the only person who can help?

 If it's unfinished business that you feel you need to resolve, think about how will it affect you if you get the answer you want?
 Will you be able to handle it if you get a different result out of it?

 There are many issues to be considered, but you can get a lot out of it by imagining in your mind how a discussion with a loved one might go.

 Use some idea you have of their attitude to envision what they might tell you and what answers they may have in response to the questions lingering in your mind.

-Imagine the answers you know they would want to share.
+- Imagine the answers you know they would want to share with you.

 Remember, you might have a good idea of how they would respond to various questions by imagining and recreating their psyche.
 You can determine what they would have told you when you ask for help.